HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Add SSO in Volt Iris

-1) Create a login page in Voltmx Iris and add the below code in form init
+1) Create a login page in VoltMX Iris and add the below code in form init

 ```
     if(!VMXFoundry) return;